airladon/FigureOne/README.md

 # FigureOne

 Draw, animate and interact with shapes, text, plots and equations.
+Create interactive slide shows, and interactive videos.

 The library used to draw interactive slides at <a href="https://www.thisiget.com">thisiget.com</a>.